tnebooks/10th-science/questions/science/nuclear-physics/reactionexample.md

 ---
 choices:
-  - "Nuclear fission"
+  - Nuclear fission
-  - "α-decay"
+  - α-decay
-  - "Nuclear fusion"
+  - β-decay
-  - "β-decay"
+answers:
-answer:
+  - Nuclear fusion
-  - "Nuclear fusion"
+explanation: >-
-explanation: "The Proton-Proton Chain Reaction is a nuclear fusion process that occurs in the Sun and stars.
+  The Proton-Proton Chain Reaction is a nuclear fusion process that occurs in the Sun and stars.
 In this process, four protons fuse together to form a helium-4 nucleus.
-This is a type of thermonuclear fusion where light nuclei combine at extremely high temperatures and pressures to release enormous amounts of energy according to Einstein's equation E=mc²."
+This is a type of thermonuclear fusion where light nuclei combine at extremely high temperatures and pressures to release enormous amounts of energy according to Einstein's equation E=mc².
 ---

 Proton-Proton chain reaction is an example of __________________